webstean/eire/migration/detail-permissions-explanation.md

 ConfigurationSource            : No issues found!
 ConfigurationDestination       : No issues found!

-VerificationCheckSource        : No issies found!
+VerificationCheckSource        : No issues found!
-VerificationCheckDestination   : No issies found!
+VerificationCheckDestination   : No issues found!

 ```
 plus mailbox migrations details for each mailbox migrated, designed for audit purposes.